 Ingredients for the toasted Egyptian inspired dukkah

-- The crunchy dukkah sprinkle I made was inspired by the *authentic* recipe by Suzy at The Mediterranean Dish.
+- The crunchy dukkah sprinkle I made was inspired by the original recipe by Suzy at The Mediterranean Dish.
 Visit for quality, nourishing recipe inspiration!

 - Macadamia nuts